 Naturally, it is a good idea to use firewalls, antivirus solutions, and email filters/scanners from trusted vendors.
 However, AI and machine-learning can also be useful for identifying normal patterns of behavior and respond to events that deviate from this pattern.

-Automated Data Security Platform, like LepideAuditor, utilize machine learning to help spot anomalies in activity that could be indicative of a ransomware attack.
+Automated Data Security Platform, utilize machine learning to help spot anomalies in activity that could be indicative of a ransomware attack.
 Such solutions can be used to detect and respond to events that match a pre-defined threshold condition, which can be useful when detecting ransomware in progress.
 For example, many ransomware attacks encrypt file names by changing the extension.
 Solutions can tell you if X number of files are encrypted within a given timeframe, and a custom script can be automatically executed which might disable a user account, adjust the firewall settings, or simply shut down the affected server.

 We need to bear in mind that algorithms are only as good as the humans that design them.
 Government agencies will still need to ensure that all staff members are sufficiently trained to quickly identify and report on anything that is indicative of a ransomware attack.